And we are back at it, Rush Limbaugh, the Excellence in Broadcasting Network.

 She was the enabler.

-She was the one that led the charge, discrediting these women to this email stuff, the server, the fact that the ChICOMs have hacked so much of our government computer system, the Russian reset, Benghazi.
+She was the one that led the charge discrediting these women to this email stuff, the server, the fact that the CHICOMs have hacked so much of our government computer system, the Russian reset, Benghazi.

 And that's why, you know, all bets are off here.

-Although his, I think is owing to much more than pop culture.
+Although his, I think, is owing to much more than pop culture.

-There's a, as I've discussed, there's a deep, deep, deep reservoir of unrequited anger on the part of I think at least half of the voting population of this country.
+There's a, as I've discussed, there's a deep, deep, deep reservoir of unrequited anger on the part of, I think, at least half of the voting population of this country.

-Live it over the last seven years.
+Liv it over the last seven years.

-Anyway, here's Jerry Eugene Oregon.
+Anyway, here's Jerry Eugene, Oregon.

-Great to have you on the program, Jerry.
+Great to have you on the program.

-Uh, good morning, Rush.
+Good morning, Rush.

-Uh there's no such thing right now as a successful conservative Democrat.
+There's no such thing right now as a successful conservative Democrat.

-Well, but Trump's breaking all the rules.
+Well, the Trump's breaking all the rules.

-Yeah, but but but not in their party.
+Yeah, but not in their party.

-He's breaking the rules in the Republican, he's not breaking the rules in the Democrat Party.
+He's not breaking the rules of the Democrat Party.

 And this is the second call in this half hour that has a central theme to it that the caller is not voicing.

-I'm gonna put it out there.
+I'm going to put it out there.

 Trump is a fake.